-The allele frequencies x and y remain constant in the absence of any kind of influences such as mutation, natural selection, genetic drift, etc from one to another generation.
+The allele frequencies p and q remain constant in the absence of any kind of influences such as mutation, natural selection, genetic drift, etc from one to another generation.
 This is how the equilibrium can be reached.
-If there were a third allele, say C, with a frequency z, then the expected genotypic proportion could be (x+y+z)2.

 Who Proposed The Hardy Weinberg Law?

 The law is named after G.H.
 Hardy and Wilhelm Weinberg.
 They were pioneers in mathematically illustrating this principle, also referred to as Hardy–Weinberg equilibrium, theorem, law or model.

 Hardy’s thesis centrally paid attention to debunk the view that prevailed in those times that a dominant allele has the tendency to increase in frequency automatically.
 In today’s times, the uncertainty on selection and dominance is not very remarkable.
 In the current times, the Hardy-Weinberg genotype frequencies tests are applied to evaluate population stratification and other sorts of non-random mating.

 Listed below are a few deductions from the law:

 - Only sexual reproduction can take place